velletti/ke_questionnaire/README.md

-**Fork for TYPO3 8 LTS**
+**Fork for TYPO3 9 LTS**

 This is NOT the offical Version of ke_questionnaire!
 =======================================================
-I just made a fork and made changes, that enables the USE of TYPO3 8-LTS as i needed this in 2 projects.
+I just made a fork and made changes, that enables the USE of TYPO3 8-LTS
+Actual development is only on Branch TYPO3-9-LTS

+Adjustments for LTS 10 are planned for Q1 / 2021.

 ================================================